752963e64/Journal/Damn_it_works_fucking_nice.md

 ![1/6thesurface](./img/1-6thesurface.png)

+The frame and notebook takes a lot but really a lot of place 1/6 here... :D

 ## Assumptions

 esthetically it's beautifuly engineered.
 The only thing disturbing me is the frame size(when there is nothing interesting to be placed in)...